frederic-perez/AmE-dictionary/data/dictionary.md

 __insulation__ _n_ :four::hammer:
 __insure__ _v_ :two::hammer:
 __insurmountable__ _Alabama built an insurmountable 21-3 halftime lead._
+__insurrection__ _n_ The act or an instance of open revolt against civil authority or a constituted government.
 __intangible__
 __integer__ _n_ :mega: /ˈɪntɪʤɚ/
 __intel__ _n_ :four::hammer: _The intel value he might offer._ _The site provides crowd-sourced intel on how female-friendly company policy is at thousands of businesses._